FarmCoSwiss

 Frequently Asked Questions

-If you are interested in participating in the study, please fill in the following non-binding form: https://redcap.link/farmco.swiss.
-You will then receive more detailed information about the study as well as a registration form by surface mail.
-If you have any questions, you can contact us at farmcoswissswisstph.ch (for inquiries in German, French, Italian or English) or 061 284 89 29 (for inquiries in German or English).
+We do not invite new participants at the moment.
+If you are interested in participating in the study at a later stage, you can contact the study team via phone or e-mail: farmcoswissswisstph.ch (for inquiries in German, French, Italian or English) or 061 284 89 29 (for inquiries in German or English).

 The protection of personal data is strictly regulated by Swiss law.
 We will follow all regulations closely to ensure the security of your data.
 As a participant, you have the right to have access your data at any time.
 During the FarmCoSwiss study, we will collect personal information and health data.
 The Swiss TPH research team is committed to the secure storage of your person-identifying information and research data.
 The Ethics Committee Northwestern and Central Switzerland has approved the FarmCoSwiss study.